Quantifying the Internal Validity of Weighted Estimands: Introduction

-where $W_0 \in \{0,1\}$ is an indicator for a subpopulation, $\tau_0(X) = \E[Y(1) - Y(0)\mid W_0 = 1, X]$ are the CATEs given covariates $X$ in the same subpopulation $W_0$, $w_0(X) = \Prob(W_0 = 1\mid X)$ is the probability of being in this subpopulation given $X$, and $a(X)$ is an identified weight function.
-The regression estimand above belongs to this class, which can be seen by letting $W_0 = 1$ with probability 1, and letting the weight function $a(X)$ be the conditional variance of treatment given covariates.
-Under some assumptions, this class also includes the two-stage least squares (2SLS) and two-way fixed effects (TWFE) estimands in instrumental variables and difference-in-differences settings, as well as many other parameters.
+where $W_0 \in \{0,1\}$ is an indicator for a subpopulation, $\tau_0(X) = \E[Y(1) - Y(0)\mid W_0 = 1, X]$ is the CATE function given $X$ in the same subpopulation $W_0$, and $a(X)$ is an identified weight function that integrates to 1, i.e., $\E[a(X) \mid W_0 = 1] = 1$.
+The OLS estimand in equation \eqref{eq:OLS_estimand} belongs to this class, which can be seen by letting $W_0 = 1$ with probability 1, and letting the weight function $a(X)$ be the normalized variance of $D$ given $X$\@.
+Under standard assumptions, this class also includes the two-stage least squares (2SLS) and two-way fixed effects (TWFE) estimands in instrumental variables and difference-in-differences settings.
 Here, the leading cases of $W_0$ are compliers in the case of 2SLS and treated units in the case of TWFE\@.

-There are two main questions that this paper seeks to answer.
-The first is whether, and under what conditions, the estimand in \eqref{eq:weighted_est_def} corresponds to an average treatment effect of the form $\E[Y(1)-Y(0)\mid W^*=1]$, where $W^*\in \{0,1\}$ is an indicator for a (possibly latent) subpopulation of $W_0$.
-An affirmative answer to this question would endow a specific estimand with some degree of validity as a causal parameter, given that it would then measure the average effect of treatment for a subset of all units.
+We build our framework by asking under what conditions the weighted estimand in \eqref{eq:weighted_est_def} corresponds to an average treatment effect of the form $\E[Y(1)-Y(0)\mid W^*=1]$, where $W^*\in \{0,1\}$ is an indicator for a (possibly latent) subpopulation of $W_0$.
+An affirmative answer to this question endows a particular estimand with some degree of validity as a causal parameter.
+It also allows us to address the primary question that we seek to answer: How can we \emph{quantify} the degree of validity of $\mu(a,\tau_0)$ as a causal parameter?